 You know that next job of yours?
-Yes, that’s right, the really amazing one with the brilliant co-workers, cool boss, and fresh, free snacks in the office vending machine?
-That one.
+Yes, that’s right, the really amazing one with the brilliant coworkers and cool boss—that one.

 You know how you’re going to land it?
 By quickly showing your future employer that:

 a) You’re going to perform incredibly well in this job.

 b) You’re super likable.

 c) You’re really going to fit in around there.